If you’ve come to this article expecting exogenous ketones to magically make you lose fat, now is a good time to get that idea out of your head.

-Short Answer: Your goal should always be to improve your body composition; this means you should be trying to either lose fat and maintain as much muscle tissue as possible or aim to build muscle tissue without gaining (excessive) body fat.
+Short Answer: Your goal should always be to improve your body composition.
+This means you should try to either lose fat and maintain as much muscle tissue as possible or aim to build muscle tissue without gaining excessive body fat.

-Exogenous ketones can actually be a useful adjunct for either of those goals.
-Also, keep in mind that weight loss on a ketogenic diet is typically greater during the initial few weeks since total body water content drops significantly; this is because carbohydrates are water-attracting molecules.
+Exogenous ketones can actually be useful for either of those goals.
+Also, keep in mind that weight loss on a ketogenic diet is typically greater during the initial few weeks since total body water content drops significantly.
+This is because carbohydrates are water-attracting molecules.

 Exogenous Ketones for Weight Loss

-Exogenous ketones serve as a means of getting your body into a deep nutritional ketosis.
+Exogenous ketones serve as a means of getting your body into deep nutritional ketosis.